 1.b.
 MOVING FROM A DISTRO TO LFS

-boot into a full-blown desktop environment by default, and as such being able
+often boot into a full-blown desktop environment by default, and as such

-to use a newer, more dumbed-down distro such as Mandrake or Lycoris no longer
+being able to use a newer, more dumbed-down distro such as Mandrake or

 Learn to use basic Unix commands to move around the filesystem (avoid rm for

-bloated help programs, wizards, and tutorials--you've more than likely had to
+are bloated help programs, wizards, and paper clips--you've more than

-friends.
-Use them all the time, because what ever your problem is, man pages
+your friends.
+Use them all the time, because what ever your problem is,

-and google usually have the answer.
-Basically, if you learn the commands in
+man pages and google usually have the answer.
+Basically, if you learn the

-section 1.d, read the vim section and start editing your config files by hand,
+commands in Section 1.d, read the vim section and start editing your config

 1.c.
 WHERE AND HOW TO GET INFORMATION